frontendstudygroup/blog/content/blog/weekly-wrap-october-11/index.md

 - So if you are reading this post and curious to learn why `position: absolute` is not an ideal choice, I strongly suggest to read up on this and then share your learnings as a new blog post to this study group.
 - I bet you will be very happy to know that you would have enhanced your CSS skills :).

+### Study group #applaud-her ✨

+- Women Who Code has an active culture of showing appreciations and applauding folks.
+- This study group has been successful in its first week due to all active contributors and keeping the contributions flowing.
+- Also, I would like to #applaud-her to [Sunitha Patel](https://twitter.com/sunithapateldev) who has been so active in the slack group and in the Github repository.
+She has been also collaborating with the Women Who Code Cloud track in bringing in the cloud related issues and extending the scope of our study group web application.
+- Thank you 😍 Sunitha Patel 😍 for your awesome spirit and helping our community learn and grow.
+She is also starting a new job at Shopify today and we wish her nothing but the best.
+WomenWhoCode and Shopify are both lucky to have you.
+Rise and shine ✨.

 ### Study group testimonials

 I have had tears of joy last week when I received a lot of positive words.
 This definitely makes me bring in more ideas to the study group.